This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Best for: Visiting from the Pacific and west coast USA | Families | Backpacker island hopping | Culture

-Don’t miss: The Yasawa Islands, which although are some of the most pricey islands to visit, offer up some of the best views of pristine islands you’ll ever see.
-Also, be sure to embrace the cultural aspects of Fiji beyond the Kava ceremonies, hiring a local guide and heading inland is a great way to start to learn more about the island and its culture.
-The tour company I work for offers tours with local Fijian experiences.
+Don’t miss: The Yasawa Islands, which, although they are some of the most pricey islands to visit, offer up some of the best views of pristine islands you’ll ever see.
+Also, be sure to embrace the cultural aspects of Fiji beyond the Kava ceremonies.
+Hiring a local guide and heading inland are great ways to start learning more about Fijian culture beyond the coastline.